sciZer0/7/v/README.md

 And this is just a matter of time that some initiative group of people will create a blockchain of that sort.

-**Last but Not Least**

-In a world of exchanges and aggregators of exchanges, there is one thing to always keep in mind — the thing was said by the most technically-advanced people in the industry, including Anatoly Yakovenko — <b>sharding sucks</b>.
-Not to mention Layer 2 solutions built over sharding.

 <p>&nbsp</p>
 Plus, I have a lot of another ideas, additionally.
 Anyway, this all is just ideas and opinions that might be discussed.
 The greatest undeniable facts are here:<br>